rametta/klaso/README.md

 ```

 #### Changelog
+- v.1.2.1 -- Dec 5, 2018
+  + Added init function that runs in the constructor
 - v.1.2.0 -- Sept 16, 2018
   + Fixed error "Cannot call class as a function" error when composing multiple HOC's
   + Fix display names for stack traces and react dev tools